eruvanos/flightplan/README.md

 # Flight plan - Plan your Concourse Pipeline with ease

-CDK like project, which supports developers to build there Concourse pipelines within code with auto completion and validation.
+AWS CDK like tool to code Concourse pipelines, (with autocompletion and validation.)

 ## Planed features